malayjoshi13/Understanding-Transformer/README.md

 What I did (for now) is after coding architecture and training pipeline for vanilla Transformer, I trained the model using [training_controller.ipynb](https://github.com/malayjoshi13/Understanding-Transformer/blob/main/training_controller.ipynb) file which at the back use [training_pipeline.py](https://github.com/malayjoshi13/Understanding-Transformer/blob/main/training_pipeline.py) file.

-Due to computation constraints (as using Colab's free-tier GPU) training happened in stages.
+Due to computation constraints (as using Colab's free-tier GPU) training happened in phases.
 In first phase, model trained till 8th epoch and 63% of 9th Epoch.
 In second phase model started re-training from 9th epoch.

+How I did training in two phases?<br>
+I really don't advise this approach and would suggest going for the Colab Pro version if you can afford it.
+If you are just a student like me with limited financial resources, just follow this.
+So, after the first phase, when training stopped after the completion of the 8th Epoch, I switched to my other Google account, opened the training_controller.ipynb file there, and once GitHub was cloned in my GDrive, I moved the `output` and `tensorboard_logging` folders in the cloned repo at the switched GDrive.

 Here are the training and validation results in my case: